 On this page you will find information on:

-South Africa is a great place to travel all year round.
-To make most of your holiday experience, it is advised however to check the weather facts before you go.
-If you pack the right clothes for the right weather, you will enjoy your trip, whether hot or cold temperatures are predominant in the season!
+South Africa is a great place to travel to and travel around all year round.
+To make most of your holiday experience, it is advised to check some important weather facts before you go.
+Remember, if you pack the right clothes for the right weather, you will enjoy your trip, whether hot or cold temperatures are predominant in the season!

 In most regions in South Africa seasons are distinct in the sense that you will have weather changes according to the four seasons:

-However, as the country lies in different climatic zones, thus the weather conditions in the seasons vary according to the regions and the layout of the land.
+However, as the country lies in different climatic zones, the weather conditions during the seasons vary according to the regions and the layout of the land.
+See the various climatic regions on the map.

 In the high veld region which is the high plateau in the centre, north and west of the country, the winters are usually dry with cold nights, where as the winters along the coast are usually humid with plenty of rain especially at the Western Cape.
 The summers will get very hot in the desert region and hot and humid in the north eastern and eastern parts of the country where a subtropical climate prevails.